WordPress powers more than 30% of sites on the Internet. This popularity has made people learn WordPress, professionally.

 We defined step-wise knowledge to learn WordPress, from preparing for the WordPress installation to improving your WordPress site.

 The first two phases, preparation and installation of the WordPress equip you with the external requirements of the WordPress.
-On the other hand, the next steps contain instructions about WordPress internal system and prepare you for using, managing and improving your WordPress site.
+On the other hand, the next steps contain instructions about the WordPress internal system and prepare you for using, managing and improving your WordPress site.

 The WordPress installation requires Hosting and a Domain address in the start.
 Hosting and Domain cost you, while other steps build your WordPress skills without any cost.